-In this decision I'm considering Mr C's complaint about Options.
-But I accept other parties were involved in the transactions complained about, including Douglas Baillie Ltd and CL&P.
+In this decision I'm considering Mr L's complaint about Options.
+But I accept other parties were involved in the transactions complained about, including Douglas Baillie Ltd and, more likely than not, CL&P.

-Mr C pursued an FSCS claim against Douglas Baillie Ltd. The FSCS upheld Mr C's claim, calculated his losses to be in excess of £590,000 and paid him its limit of £50,000 compensation.
-Following this, the FSCS provided Mr C with a reassignment of rights.
+Mr L pursued an FSCS claim against Douglas Baillie Ltd. The FSCS upheld Mr L's claim, calculated his losses to be in excess of £50,000 and paid him its limit of £50,000 compensation.
+Following this, the FSCS provided Mr L with a reassignment of rights.